LSD microdosing RCT

 The mere existence of psychedelics would seem to establish the material basis of mental and spiritual life beyond any doubt - for the introduction of these substances into the brain is the obvious cause of any numinous apocalypse that follows.
 It is possible, however, if not actually plausible, to seize this datum from the other end and argue, and Aldous Huxley did in his classic essay, The Doors of Perception, that the primary function of the brain could be eliminative: its purpose could be to prevent some vast, transpersonal dimension of mind from flooding consciousness, thereby allowing apes like ourselves to make their way in the world without being dazzled at every step by visionary phenomena irrelevant to their survival.
 Huxley thought that if the brain were a kind of “reducing valve” for “Mind at Large,” this would explain the efficacy of psychedelics: They could simply be a material means of opening the tap.

+24/ 12: a recent study on psilocybin actually lends some support to Huxley’s view. –SH] .
+Still, the action of these drugs does not rule out dualism, or the existence of realms of mind beyond the brain - but then nothing does.
+This is one of the problems with views of this kind: They appear to be unfalsifiable.
+[Physicalism, by contrast, could be easily falsified.
+If science ever established the existence of ghosts, or reincarnation, or any other phenomenon which would place the human mind (in whole or in part) outside the brain, physicalism would be dead.
+The fact that dualists can never say what would count as evidence against their views makes this ancient philosophical position very difficult to distinguish from religious faith.]
 Of course, the brain does filter an extraordinary amount of information from consciousness.
 And, like many who have taken these drugs, I can attest that psychedelics certainly throw open the gates.
 Needless to say, positing the existence of a “Mind at Large” is more tempting in some states of consciousness than in others.
 And the question of which view of reality we should privilege is, at times, worth considering.
 But these drugs can also produce mental states that are best viewed in clinical terms as forms of psychosis.
 As a general matter, I believe we should be very slow to make conclusions about the nature of the cosmos based upon inner experience - no matter how profound these experiences seem.

 The potential “mystical experience” or “encounter with God” has considerable interest for me, though, and psychedelics commonly trigger such experiences.
 Even back when I was a very young child, I was atheistic; at first, because religions didn’t seem like good explanations of the world, but then because I read through various scriptures & the Bible & higher Biblical criticism & philosophy books without finding anything convincing2.
 I always wondered whether my disbelief was due to reasoned grounds as I claimed, or a simple lack of the right experiences: other people seem to have mystical experiences and find prayer satisfactory and believe fervently, and I sporadically hear of converts who have “road to Damascus” experiences (like SF author John C. Wright hallucinating and converting to Catholicism after a heart attack).
-Sporadic hallucinations are a poor ground for belief, as a mental hospital demonstrates, but nevertheless they are quite convincing; it seems that for many, seeing really is believing (Griffiths et al 2019).
+Sporadic hallucinations are a poor ground for belief, as a mental hospital demonstrates, but nevertheless they are quite convincing; it seems that for many, seeing really is believing (et al2019).
 Many years later, I have yet to have a mystical or religious or “peak” experience which could either convert me or leave me unmoved, and thus empirically settle the issue as to why I am an atheist - absence of experience, or reasoned belief?
 Hence, it is tempting to force the issue.
 (If you have a psilocybin-induced hallucination of God and then become a theist, that’s a good piece of evidence that stuff like the argument from evil or argument from silence weren’t why you were an atheist.
 And so if you were claiming previously that they were, you were either lying or badly mistaken.)
 Thomas Nagel: (“A Philosopher Defends Religion”)

 It is illuminating to have the starkness of the opposition between Plantinga’s theism and the secular outlook so clearly explained.
 My instinctively atheistic perspective implies that if I ever found myself flooded with the conviction that what the Nicene Creed says is true, the most likely explanation would be that I was losing my mind, not that I was being granted the gift of faith.
 From Plantinga’s point of view, by contrast, I suffer from a kind of spiritual blindness from which I am unwilling to be cured.